8 Types of Frogs in Costa Rica

 1. Red-Eyed Tree Frog

-The Red-eyed Tree Frog (Agalychnis callidryas) is first on our list of types of frogs in Costa Rica and one of the most iconic amphibians in Costa Rica.
-It’s no surprise that this beautiful species has become the symbol of Costa Rican biodiversity.
+The Red-eyed Tree Frog (Agalychnis callidryas) is the first on our list of Costa Rican frog types and one of the country’s most iconic amphibians.
+Unsurprisingly, this beautiful species has become the symbol of Costa Rican biodiversity.

 They also have a distinctive blue coloration on their sides and back.
 During the day, they can usually sleep with their eyes shut in crevices or on the underside of leaves.
 At night, they feed on insects, spiders, and small invertebrates.